Skip to main content

 onPurchaseFailed(productId: string, error: Error): void;

-onEntitlementsChanged(entitlements: Entitlement[]): void;
+onEntitlementsChanged(entitlements: string[]): void;

-onRestoreCompleted(restoredProducts: string[]): void;
+onRestoreCompleted(restoredProductIds: string[]): void;

 }